antilaze/GettingandCleaningData/project/codeBook.md

 Number of Instances:       |   10299
 Number of Attributes:      |   68

 Attribute Information:
-For each record in the dataset it is provided:

-* Average of the the mean or standard deviation of a measurement for each subject and each activity.

-* Its activity discriptive labels.

-* An ID of the subject who carried out the experiment.
+For a given subject and activity, 66 averaged signal measurements.

 ## Variable descriptions